pau1a/Transcrypt/main.md

 ### 3.1.1 System Overview

-Transcrypt Core’s architecture adopts mature enterprise patterns—segmented networks, signed artifacts, containerised services—but packages them as a managed backbone that the SME user never has to configure.
-Every component is orchestrated for resilience and assurance while presenting only a guided workflow at the surface.
+Transcrypt Core runs as a set of isolated processes on a single managed host, secured by strict identity and access controls rather than external orchestration.
+Each service performs one function — API, evaluation, reporting, storage — and communicates only through authenticated local interfaces.
+Artefacts such as rulepacks and binaries are signed and verified before use.
+Network segmentation is logical, enforced through policy and service identity, not through container or cluster boundaries.

+The system is designed for reliability through simplicity: fewer moving parts, clear process boundaries, and minimal configuration for the SME user.
+Everything runs under least privilege and produces verifiable audit trails, but the user experiences only a guided workflow at the surface.

 #### Data Ownership and Sovereignty

-Transcrypt operates as a **centrally orchestrated, locally encrypted SaaS**.
-Each tenant’s data resides within shared infrastructure but is sealed with **tenant-specific encryption keys** that only the tenant can use.
-Transcrypt Ltd cannot decrypt customer evidence, policies, or logs.
+Transcrypt’s design separates **data ownership** from **data custody**.
+Customers remain the legal owners of their information and evidence, while Transcrypt provides the secure infrastructure and processes required to store, process, and protect it.

+Each tenant’s data lives within shared infrastructure but inside a clearly bounded namespace secured by encryption and access policy.
+Encryption keys are managed centrally, scoped per tenant, and rotated automatically; no long-term shared secrets exist.

+Authorised Transcrypt engineers can access decrypted tenant data only under controlled conditions — for example, to assist in incident investigation, data recovery, or compliance verification — and such access is both **time-bound and fully auditable**.
+Every administrative session is logged, reviewed, and tied to a ticketed reason.

-Backups and replicas are encrypted at rest and in transit, ensuring geographic redundancy without central visibility.
+Backups and replicas are encrypted at rest and in transit, preserving integrity and continuity while maintaining isolation between tenants.

-Data sovereignty follows a “trust by math, not by policy” principle — enforced through cryptography rather than contractual language.
+This model delivers sovereignty through **accountable transparency**, not obscurity: customers can export or delete their data at any time, while Transcrypt guarantees that any operator access is deliberate, justified, and traceable.

 #### Automation-First Operating Model

-Transcrypt operates on the principle of **Automation First**: every task that can be safely automated is automated before humans are involved.
-Where expert review adds assurance (e.g. external certification, policy vetting), the platform supports a future “Assisted Tier” via secure review portals. [[Post-MVP: §9.4.1 Assisted Tier & Collaboration]] v1 contains no human-review workflow.
+Transcrypt is designed around an **automation-first** principle: routine, repeatable compliance work is performed by software, not by people.
+Data collection, control evaluation, and report generation are deterministic processes executed without human intervention, ensuring consistency, speed, and evidence integrity.

+Human expertise enters only where judgement or assurance adds value—such as certification review or independent validation.
+Those touchpoints will be introduced later through a controlled **Assisted Tier** that provides secure, auditable collaboration spaces between customers and accredited reviewers. [[Post-MVP: §9.4.1 Assisted Tier & Collaboration]]

+Version 1 operates entirely self-serve: all evaluation, reporting, and evidence handling are automated end-to-end.
+The operating model treats human involvement as an exception pathway, not the default workflow.

 #### Invisible Infrastructure Principle